-- The nominator must be one of the following: an alumnus/a, a current or former member of Cranfield University staff, a current student, a member of the School advisory board or an honorary degree recipient.
+- The nominator must be one of the following: an alumnus/a, a current or former member of Cranfield University staff, a current student or an honorary degree recipient.

 - The nominator must complete the appropriate nomination form which will be available online from the Alumni Relations and Development Office.